'Barbie Botox' goes viral but doctors inject caution

 RESISTANCE RISK

-The jump in use among younger women with typically stronger immune system also raises the risk that the products could become less effective over time, said Shilpi Kheterpal, a dermatologist at Cleveland Clinic.
+The jump in use among younger women with typically stronger immune systems also raises the risk that the products could become less effective for them over time, said Shilpi Kheterpal, a dermatologist at Cleveland Clinic.

 "If they're doing high amounts of Botox very frequently... they may lose its effect over time, not just with Botox, but with the other products in the market too, because they all have some similar molecule," Kheterpal said.

-Doctors also stressed the risk with administration by people who may not be properly qualified, especially at medispas where there is little oversight.
+Doctors also stressed the risk from administration by people who may not be properly qualified, especially at medispas where there is little oversight.

 "There are no regulations on the type of doctor that can run a medispa," said Melissa Levoska, assistant professor of dermatology at the Icahn School of Medicine at Mount Sinai in New York.